 - (1) Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
 In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of our common stock subject to options and warrants held by that person that are currently exercisable, or that become exercisable within 60 days, and shares of deferred stock are deemed outstanding.
 Such shares, however, are not deemed outstanding for the purpose of computing the percentage ownership of any other person.
-Percentage ownership is based on 62,643,335 shares of our common stock outstanding as of June 13, 2022. - (2) Includes 15,000 shares subject to stock options exercisable within 60 days. - (3) Includes 490,432 shares subject to stock options exercisable within 60 days. - (4) Includes 128,442 shares subject to stock options exercisable within 60 days. - (5) Includes 95,856 shares subject to stock options exercisable within 60 days. - (6) Includes 140,257 shares subject to stock options exercisable within 60 days. - (7) Includes 114,340 shares subject to stock options exercisable within 60 days. - (8) Includes 15,000 shares subject to stock options exercisable within 60 days and 435,568 shares of deferred stock receivable upon Mr. Mesdag's separation from the Board.
-Mr. Mesdag's ownership includes (i) 1,763,373 shares held by Red Mountain Capital Partners LLC; (ii) 224,495 shares held by Red Mountain Capital Management Inc., (iii) 420,286 shares held by the Mesdag Family Limited Partnership, (iv) 97,529 shares held by the Mesdag Family Foundation and (v) 44,746 shares held by the 2012 Mesdag Trust, all of which are held by entities controlled by Mr. Mesdag and, by virtue of his direct or indirect control of such entities, he may be deemed to beneficially own all such shares.
-With the exception of the stock options and deferred stock, the shares reported herein are held in margin account(s).
-There are currently no margin borrowings on the account(s) and the shares are not otherwise pledged. - (9) Includes 1,393,152 shares subject to stock options exercisable within 60 days and 435,568 shares of deferred stock.
+Percentage ownership is based on 62,101,398 shares of our common stock outstanding as of June 12, 2023. - (2) Includes 15,000 shares subject to stock options exercisable within 60 days. - (3) Includes 490,431 shares subject to stock options exercisable within 60 days. - (4) Includes 187,977 shares subject to stock options exercisable within 60 days. - (5) Includes 144,714 shares subject to stock options exercisable within 60 days. - (6) Includes 197,446 shares subject to stock options exercisable within 60 days. - (7) Includes 154,319 shares subject to stock options exercisable within 60 days. - (8) Includes 15,000 shares subject to stock options exercisable within 60 days and 435,568 shares of deferred stock receivable upon Mr. Mesdag's separation from the Board.
+Mr. Mesdag is the president, sole executive officer, sole director and sole shareholder of Red Mountain Capital Management, Inc. Of the 2,569,765 shares owned (i) 420,286 shares are held by the Mesdag Family Limited Partnership, (ii) 97,529 shares are held by the Mesdag Family Foundation, (iii) 44,746 shares are held by the 2012 Mesdag Trust, (iv) 1,763,373 shares are held by Red Mountain Capital Management Inc. Mr. Mesdag disclaims beneficial ownership of the reported securities, except to the extent of his pecuniary interest therein.
+With the exception of the stock options and deferred stock, these shares are held in a margin account.
+There are currently no margin borrowings on the account, nor have there ever been, and the shares are not otherwise pledged. - (9) Includes 1,538,878 shares subject to stock options exercisable within 60 days and 435,568 shares of deferred stock.